Skip to main content

 The Library invites you to come and use your imagination to build!
 Bricks will be provided, but cannot go home with you.
 Recommended for ages 6-12.

-Drop-in before or after storytime to create a make-and-take craft.
+Drop-in before and after storytime to create a make-and-take craft.
 Recommended for families with children ages 0-5.

 Through picture books, songs, and stories, preschoolers (ages 3–5) build early literacy skills and prepare for reading and writing by talking, singing, reading, and playing.